Family and Friends

 The most affordable way to keep in touch is to use free online services such as Yahoo Messenger with Voice, Facebook, Skype or other free online services to stay in touch with your child.
 Skype and some other online services offer online U.S. based phone numbers that connect to your computer.
 This is a convenient option for family and friends to call overseas but without the expense of international fees.
 In most cases, it is a local phone number that you choose.
-Furthermore, students call land lines and cell phone back in the United States as part of the calling plan.
+Furthermore, students call land lines and cell phones back in the United States as part of the calling plan.
 Currently, Skype offers this service for a per-minute or per-text charge that is deducted from the Skype account as it is used.

 You can also buy international phone cards online and save money.
 Some companies will not send you an actual card, but email you a code or pin number to use.
 It is not recommended that you use your U.S. cell phone calling plan abroad.
 Even though your cell phone will work for international calls, calling rates can and do exceed $3.00 per minute.
 Additionally, text messages are typically charged at $1.00 per message.
-Your standard calling plan does not include international calling or texting, however you can add this service.
+Your standard calling plan does not include international calling or texting; however you can add this service.
 It may be something to look into.

 - Will my child be able to obtain a cellphone abroad?
 What does this process entail?